curl/everything-curl/curl-started.md

 would download the rates daily from a web site that was hosting them.
 A small tool to download data over HTTP was needed for this task.
 A quick look-around at the time had Daniel find a tiny tool named httpget (written by a Brazilian named Rafael Sagula).
-It did the job, almost, just needed a few little a tweaks here and there and soon Daniel had taken over maintenance of the few hundred lines of code it was.
+It did the job, almost, just needed a few little tweaks here and there and soon Daniel had taken over maintenance of the few hundred lines of code it was.